Updated June 6, 2023

-COVID-19 vaccine requirements have changed over the last couple of years.
+COVID-19 vaccine requirements have changed over the last few years.
 UC Davis Health experts bring you the latest on scheduling your vaccine dose, how COVID-19 vaccines work, and how they affect children and women.

 If you've had a recent COVID-19 infection, the CDC recommends that you consider delaying your COVID-19 vaccine dose by 3 months after symptoms first appear or a positive test.